bkungfoo/covid19_models/MODEL_FITTING.md

 Inside the [config](./config) folder are a number of sample json files, which specify the several different groups of locations on which to run model fitting.
-The suggested config file to use for co-optimization is country_geos as it contains countries in later stages of the curve.
+The suggested config file to use for co-optimization is `late_stage_areas` as it contains countries and US locations in later stages of the curve.

 ```
-python cooptimize_models.py --specfile country_geos
+python cooptimize_models.py --specfile late_stage_areas --processes 4
 ```

-**TODO:** Because the code requires grid search followed by independent local optimization runs, it is beneficial to utilize multiple processors/cores.
+Because the code requires grid search followed by independent local optimization runs, it is beneficial to utilize multiple processors/cores.
 Add option `--processors N`